cyclus/cycamore/tests/README.rst

 On each new release (major, minor, micro), the release manager is responsible for updating the regression test databases updated.

+First, add the actual releases as tags (this can be done through the GitHub interface).

-First, generate the new databases:
+Next, generate the new databases:

 .. code-block:: bash